 Weebly (full review here)

-If you’d like flexibility with your pricing, and a simple way for beginners to get a website up and running in a short time, Weebly offers a nice website builder.
+If you’d like flexibility with your pricing, and a simple way for beginners to get a website up and running in a short time, Weebly offers one of the top website builders.
 The support, apps and page editors are rather powerful.
-I would say that it’s the closest thing you can find to WIX in the top 5 website builder list.
+I would say that it’s the closest thing you can find to WIX in the top website builders list.

 header image courtesy of Derric Wise